Elon Musk is dominating the space race. Jeff Bezos is trying to fight back.

 “In SpaceX’s playbook, there is no need to grapple with rules — those apply only to others,” the Amazon filing concluded.

-SpaceX did not respond to a request for comment on Amazon’s filing though it did send a letter to the FCC.
+SpaceX did not respond to a request for comment on Amazon’s filing, though it did send a letter to the FCC.

 In addition to the fight over the satellite constellations, Bezos, through Blue Origin, is also waging war over the contract NASA awarded to SpaceX to build a spacecraft capable of flying astronauts to and from the surface of the moon.
 Blue Origin appealed NASA’s decision to the Government Accountability Office, which rejected Blue Origin’s arguments and ruled in NASA’s favor.

 Then, Blue Origin filed suit in the Court of Federal Claims, arguing that NASA erred in its award.
-It also has sent papers to Capitol Hill staffers, taunting SpaceX, saying, “What is Elon Musk afraid of … a little competition?”
+It also has sent papers taunting SpaceX to Capitol Hill staffers, saying, “What is Elon Musk afraid of … a little competition?”

 The company is arguing that NASA allowed SpaceX to waive many of its flight readiness reviews — meetings designed to ensure mission success.
 That means SpaceX’s proposal was not in compliance with NASA’s solicitation, Megan Mitchell, Blue Origin’s vice president of government relations, said in an interview.
 She added that it also raised “a pretty big safety issue,” especially because SpaceX would need multiple launches to refuel its rocket in orbit to reach the moon.